Maharshi (2019 film): Plot

-Vivek, upon sensing trouble due to the protest, arrives at Ramavaram and out of ego, decides to quote a higher compensation attracting a group of people amongst the protestors.
-As a result, Ravi is stabbed by the henchmen of a neighbouring village's head who is bribed by Vivek but Rishi rescues him from being murdered and he is hospitalized.
+Vivek, upon sensing trouble due to the protest, arrives at Ramavaram.
+Out of ego, he decides to quote a higher compensation attracting a group of people amongst the protestors.
+As a result, Ravi is stabbed by the henchmen of a neighboring village's head who is bribed by Vivek, but Rishi rescues Ravi from being murdered, and Ravi is hospitalized.
 Vivek, in an interview, accuses Rishi of demanding a share in the project from him and claims that as a result of his rejection, started making use of Ravi.
 He questions where Rishi was all these years and why Ravi is remembered when he is protesting.
-Pooja too suspects Rishi's intentions and blames him for Ravi's situation and told he has not change a bit which broke his heart the most and he decided to leave the village.
-However, his mother encourages Rishi by revealing that Satyanarayana was not a failure, passed his UPSC examinations and got selected for the interview but was arrested for protesting in favour of suppressed farmers leading to him being disqualified but he never regretted and treated it as a failure because it was for a good cause.
-Rishi goes back to Ramavaram to finish what he started and a farmer inspires him to cultivate.
-Rishi also leases lands to the farmers encouraging them to get into agriculture quoting a higher price than Vivek.
-Later, in a press meet, Rishi delivers a heart-wrenching speech about how farmers are mistreated and taken advantage of leading to several suicides.
-The farmers realize the value of their lands and refuse to go with the pipeline project and Pooja reconciles with Rishi after seeing his speech.
-Ajay, who has now realized his mistake and is a leading bank official exposes Vivek's fraudulent intentions to evade debts behind initiating the project and acquiring the lands.
-As a consequence, the project is shelved and Vivek is arrested.
+Pooja too suspects Rishi's intentions, blames him for Ravi's situation, and says he has not changed a bit.
+This breaks Rishi's heart the most, and he decides to leave the village.
+However, his mother encourages him by revealing that his father was not a failure: he passed his UPSC examinations and got selected for the interview, but he was arrested for protesting in favor of suppressed farmers, leading to him being disqualified.

+However, he never regretted it or treated it as a failure because it was for a good cause.
+Rishi goes back to Ramavaram to finish what he started, and a farmer inspires him to cultivate.
+Rishi also leases lands to the farmers, encouraging them to get into agriculture, quoting a higher price than Vivek.
+Later, in a press meeting, Rishi delivers a heart-wrenching speech about how farmers are mistreated and taken advantage of leading to several suicides.
+The farmers realize the value of their lands and refuse to go with the pipeline project, and Pooja reconciles with Rishi after seeing his speech.
+Ajay, who is now a leading bank official, has realized his mistake and exposes Vivek's fraudulent intentions to evade debts behind initiating the project and acquiring the lands.
+As a consequence, the project is shelved, and Vivek is arrested by the Enforcement Directorate.

-It's time for Rishi to go to the USA back to his job but he decides not to, realizing that his happiness lies in the village and resorts to getting into agriculture.
+Rishi now has to go back to the USA for his job, but he decides not to, realizing that his happiness lies in the village.
+He resigns as the CEO of Origin and resorts to getting into agriculture.